ddickstein/Miscellaneous/cakesplit.md

 Truly it does not matter at each point who does the splitting and who expresses preferences, but it's simple to implement as person N always does the splitting.

-I truly hope this explanation was clear - if not, please leave comments and/or edits.
+I truly hope this explanation was clear - if not, please leave me comments.
 Enjoy your cake!